colshrapnel/phpdelusions.net/sql_injection.md

     SELECT * FROM users WHERE id =1;DROP TABLE users; -- '

-Call it an injection again?
+Should we call it an injection again?
 Wrong yet again.
-It's **an improperly formatted numeric literal.** Be it properly formatted, an honest
+It's **an improperly formatted numeric literal.** If it were properly formatted, an honest

     SELECT * FROM users where id = 1